blackberggroup/blackberg-website/README.md

 ### Spam Prevention

-All forms includes a hidden input field to block spam submissions.
+All forms include a hidden input field to block spam submissions.
 It’s visually hidden and inaccessible to users, including those using assistive technologies, ensuring only bots interact with it.

 ## Deploy